• Skip to main content

 detailed view of the clock tower.
 On the right is a large pillar in the square in front of St. Lawrence Cathedral.

 The St. Lawrence Cathedral, the bell tower, and the baptistery are the main attraction in Trogir.
-You can gain access to all these sights with a 20 Kuna ticket (about $3 US).
+You can gain access to all these sights with a 5 Euro ticket.

 The Cathedral was built in the beginning of the 13th Century and constructed over the site of a previous Cathedral (built in Roman times) that had been destroyed when the Venetian attacked the city in 1171.
 One of the most interesting highlights of the cathedral is the outside portal built by Croatian sculptor Radovan.
 You’ll see exotic animals and fantastical creatures as well as sculptors of Adam and Eve.